TheCrittaC/BigBen/README.md

 ".seen USERNAME" in the channel will show a user's last message and a timestamp of the message.

+The `weather.py` module takes a location as an argument and returns weather for that location, using the AccuWeather API.
+The command is ".weather LOCATION"

 The bot also supports modifying previous messages with a sed-like syntax.
 For
 example: